Let’s start off with a hypothetical scenario:

-This is what we mean by inspections confirming what you already know.
-You’ll know because you’ve bee performing the same inspection and know what it will find.
+This is what we mean by maintenance inspections confirming what you already know.
+You’ll know because you’ve bee performing the same maintenance inspection and know what it will find.

-This is just one of the ways ManagerPlus keeps you ahead of the game and reduces your costs.
+This is just one of the ways ManagerPlus's asset management software keeps you ahead of the game and reduces your costs.
 If you’ve been using ManagerPlus, we’d love to hear some of your success stories.
 If you are new to our platform, we’d love to show you all of the other ways in which ManagerPlus can transform your business and keep you one step ahead.